mpolosak/SimpleSL/docs/operators.md

 ```
 array/string [index]
 ```
 Index must be of type int.
 Indexing is 0-based.
-Indexing with values less than zero or greater than the length of the array/string results in an error.
+Indexing with negative values allow accesing items from end.
 Indexing of a string returns a string containing an UTF-8 character on the given position.
+-len <= index < len

 ## ? type - Filter by type
 ```